tc39/proposal-temporal/docs/zoneddatetime.md

 Addition and subtraction are performed according to rules defined in [RFC 5545 (iCalendar)](https://tools.ietf.org/html/rfc5545):

-- Add/subtract the date portion of a duration using calendar days, like (like `Temporal.DateTime`).
+- Add/subtract the date portion of a duration using calendar days, like (like `Temporal.PlainDateTime`).
   The result will automatically adjust for Daylight Saving Time using the rules of this instance's `timeZone` field.
 - Add/subtract the time portion of a duration using real-world time, like (like `Temporal.Instant`).
 - Addition (or subtraction of a negative duration) is performed in order from largest unit to smallest unit.